-The director of the Division of Community and Regional Affairs (DCRA) determines funding for municipalities that are eligible to receive State's FY 2015 revenues under various programs based on their population.
-The director sends the July 1, 2013 municipal population estimates, established by the state demographer of the Alaska Department of Labor and Workforce Development (DOLWD), to each municipality by mid-January 2014.
+The director of the Division of Community and Regional Affairs (DCRA) determines funding for municipalities, communities and reserve that are eligible to receive State's FY 2019 revenues under various programs based on their population.
+Population estimates are established by the state demographer of the Alaska Department of Labor and Workforce Development (DOLWD), for each fiscal year and are used to inform funding programs.

-Municipalities are NOT REQUIRED to conduct a local census or population estimate.
-These forms ONLY need to be completed if your municipality disagrees with the population estimate submitted by DCRA, and the municipality wishes to request an adjustment.
-Since the funding allocation is based on the most accurate population estimate available, it is the municipality's responsibility to provide the most accurate information about its population.
+Municipalities, communities and reserve are NOT REQUIRED to conduct a local census or population estimate.
+These forms ONLY need to be completed if they disagree with the population estimate sent to them by DCRA, and if they wish to request an adjustment.
+Since the funding allocation is based on the most accurate population estimate available, it is their responsibility to provide the most accurate information about their population.